ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_2(sunrise_sunset_and_args).md

   lightID: light.some_light
 ```

-to our apps.yaml file.
+to our yaml file.
 And after that we could also use some_other_light without changing our app.
-In our apps.yaml file we just make it like this:
+In our yaml file we just make it like this:

 ```
 some_light_on: